rebelsky/csc207c/_readings/github.md

 Frequently, you'll want to set up a project locally and then copy it to GitHub.
 Let's consider how to do so.

 First, you'll need to convert your local folder into a Git (not GitHub) repository.
+You may remember how to do so from the [reading on Git](../readings/git).

 1\. cd to the folder (often the top-level directory of your project).